esdiscuss/esdiscuss/promises.md

 [_Wed Nov 14 11:37:33 PST 2012_](https://mail.mozilla.org/pipermail/es-discuss/2012-November/026360.html)

-2012/11/14 Andreas Rossberg <rossberg at google.com>

-> On 14 November 2012 18:41, Mark S. Miller <erights at google.com> wrote:
-> > Either way, Scala's
-> > unfortunate choice clearly violates this history in a confusing manner,
-> so
-> > I'd classify it as #4.
-Let's not repeat Scala's mistake.
->
-> Just to reiterate, it's not just Scala, but more importantly also C++,
-> Java (to some extent), and several less mainstream languages.
-That is,
-> this use of terminology has quite a bit of history of its own, dating
-> back almost as far as E (and having developed more or less
-> independently).

 I still think futures connote strongly with blocking synchronization.
 If we'd add a concept named "future" to JS on the grounds that the same concept exists in Java and C++, developers will reasonably expect a